mattneary/TeXode/README.md

 ###Document Rendering
 To render Markdown document(s) as LaTeX, use the flag `--document file1.md file2.md ... build/folder`.
 Files will be outputted with a `.tex` extension appended in the build folder.
 From there, the LaTeX may be rendered as a pdf.

+###Book Component Rendering
+To render Markdown document(s) as chapters of a greater LaTeX book document, use the flag `--book file1.md file2.md ... build/folder`.

 ###Build
 The build command is fulfills the most likely primary use-case.
 Using the flag `-b file.md file2.md ... build/folder/` will render all provided files to a build directory.